DonggeunYu/MEV-Attack-on-the-BSC/README.md

 <br>

 ### How to Protect from MEV Attacker
-MEV attacks have a serious adverse impact on the blockchain ecosystem, but the structural limitations of blockchain make it difficult to fundamentally solve this problem.
+MEV attacks have a serious adverse impact on the blockchain ecosystem, but blockchain's structural limitations make it difficult to solve this problem fundamentally.
 Currently, there are only technologies that partially mitigate these issues.

 MEV attackers need to know the victim's transaction information to launch an attack, and this information is exposed to the attacker at the Mempool stage.
 Therefore, the following strategies can be used to protect the victim's transactions.